contiv/contiv.github.io/websrc/source/documents/admin/manageUsers.md

 # Managing Users

-By default, Contiv provides an admin user to provide access to the administrator funtionality.
+By default, Contiv provides an admin user to provide access to the administrator functionality.
 You can work from this account or create your own accounts.

-You can create additional administrators for Contiv or your network users locally with Contiv or set up LDAP authentication for your cantainer Network access.
-Forsmall projects, you can use local users, but as your networking needs grow, an outdside authentication method that supports group authentication is more practical.
+You can create additional administrators for Contiv or your network users locally with Contiv or set up LDAP authentication for your container Network access.
+For small projects, you can use local users, but as your networking needs grow, an outside authentication method that supports group authentication is more practical.

 ## Creating a Local User